Ivana Corley

 Ivana Corley (born September 11, 1999) is an American tennis player.

-Corley has a career-high doubles ranking of 116 by the WTA, achieved on August 11, 2025.
+Corley has a career-high doubles ranking of 86 by the WTA, achieved on May 26, 2026.

-She won her first major ITF title at the 2022 Las Vegas Open, in the doubles draw, partnering her sister Carmen.
+She won her first bigger ITF title at the 2022 Las Vegas Open, in the doubles draw, partnering her sister Carmen.

 Corley plays college tennis at the University of Oklahoma.

 The Corley sisters were given a wildcard entry into the 2024 US Open, winning their first round match against Ekaterina Alexandrova and Anna Blinkova in straight sets.
-They lost in the second round to 10th seeds Veronika Kudermetova and Hao-Ching Chan in a match lasting more than three hours.
+They lost in the second round to tenth seeds Veronika Kudermetova and Chan Hao-ching in a match lasting more than three hours.

 They won the doubles title at the 2025 WTA 125 Hall of Fame Open, defeating Arianne Hartono and Prarthana Thombare in the final.